Hradkafeira/straycat/README.rst

 --------------

-To install straycat (development), run this command in your terminal:
+To install straycat (, run this command in your terminal:

 .. code-block:: console